Rushikesh-264/Travel_wheels/README.md

 # TRAVEL WHEELS

-Welcome to our Car Rental Management System repository!
+Welcome to our Travel Wheels!
 Our system offers a comprehensive solution designed to simplify the car rental process for both customers and administrators.
-With a diverse fleet of vehicles including hatchbacks, SUVs, and sedans, customers have ample choices to suit their preferences.
+With a diverse fleet of vehicles, :car:  including hatchbacks, SUVs, and sedans, customers have ample choices to suit their preferences.
 The user-friendly interface allows customers to input their pickup and drop-off details effortlessly, ensuring a seamless booking experience.

 ## Features